alejandroguerreron2p/flask_unit_testing/README.md

 ```

 ### HTML Version Report
-For the HTML Version, which is for user friendly and checks for missing statements.
+For the HTML Version, which is user friendlier and checks for missing statements.
 ```shell
 coverage run -m pytest
 coverage html